HTML Dos Text Editor

 Troubleshooting

-That's it!
-You now have your own personal DOS-style text editor that runs entirely in your browser.
-Perfect for distraction-free writing, quick notes, or when you want that retro computing vibe.
+That’s all there is to it.
+You now have a distraction-free, DOS-style text editor that runs entirely in your browser.
+Great for quick notes, focused writing, or just enjoying that retro vibe.

 Why I Built This Text Editor